-Liverpool in the North of England is in a great spot to take a day trip or two.
-Located on the coast close to Wales and the Isle of Man you can take off for a Liverpool day trip and easily find something to see and do.
+Liverpool in the North of England is a great spot to take a day trip or two.
+Located on the coast close to Wales and the Isle of Man, you can take off for a Liverpool day trip and easily find something to see and do.

 Just 45 minutes west of Liverpool is the other great city of the North, Manchester.
-Manchester has been a strong industrial city dating back centuries, The city is dotted with old factories that have been turned into hotels, museums and bars.
-For those that follow Football both Manchester United and Manchester City, they are based here.
+Manchester has been a strong industrial city dating back centuries, dotted with old factories that have been turned into hotels, museums and bars.
+Those who follow Football, Manchester United and Manchester City, are based here.

-There are numerous tours that you can do based on these two football teams.
+You can do numerous tours based on these two football teams.
 The John Rylands library in the city centre resembles more of a medieval castle than an 18th-century library.

-While the Science and Industry Museum showcases the industrial history of this proud city.
-Manchester with teenagers makes a great place for a day trip.
+Meanwhile, the Science and Industry Museum showcases the industrial history of this proud city.
+Manchester, with teenagers, makes a great place for a day trip.